-(g) Research and Development
+(h) Research and Development

 Research and development costs are expensed as incurred and are included in the "Selling, general and administrative expenses" line of the Consolidated Statements of Income.
 Research and development includes expenditures for new product, technological improvements for existing products and process innovation, which primarily consist of salaries, consulting and supplies attributable to time spent on research and development activities.
-Additional costs include depreciation and maintenance for research and development and facilities.
-Research and development expense was \$59,313, \$65,457 and \$70,096 in 2018, 2017 and 2016, respectively.
+Additional costs include depreciation and maintenance for research and development equipment and facilities.
+Research and development expense was \$51,520, \$59,313 and \$65,457 in 2019, 2018 and 2017, respectively.

-(h) Defined Contribution Benefit Plans
+(i) Defined Contribution Benefit Plans

 The Company sponsors 401(k) plans as well as other defined contribution benefit plans.
-Expense for these plans was \$25,799, \$21,251 and \$26,434 in 2018, 2017 and 2016, respectively.
+Expense for these plans was \$28,907, \$25,799 and \$21,251 in 2019, 2018 and 2017, respectively.